Can335/shooter-game/plans/fp-system/attachments.md

 attack etc

 To make these animations similar to real animations and realistic we can add springs/camera shaking while animating and make it an little good package

+-Attachment 1.1

+Back to modifying guns/attachment

+lets go over the attachment types

+Animatingattachments:

+this should be obvious this is for moving the arms to spesific pos like the mag etc and grip.

+-ModifyAttachmentNewPossibility:

+This attachment is inherited by the current part of the gun to show if it extends to a new attachmentpossibility

+this is great to built a gun from ground up.
+And realisticly building it like in real life and attaching parts